pepijndevos/pepijndevos.github.com/pepicamp.markdown

 I want to stress that there are other people on the campsite so campsite etiquette applies.
 This is not the place for loud parties, if there is to be any chance at all for a Pepicamp 2025.

 p.s. there is no wishful coding involved, that's just the name of my blog

-### What to bring

-Normal camping things.

-I'd like to coordinate cooking, details TBD.